Ideal tools for monitoring protein purification progress

 Our selection of conjugated anti-His tag antibodies saves you time by removing the need for a secondary antibody.

 Like the MBP (maltose binding protein) and GST tag, the His tag is a small epitope tag consisting of between six to nine histidine residues, which is cloned into an expression vector upstream or downstream of a gene of interest.
 The vector is then introduced into an expression system such as bacteria, yeast or insect cells.
 The result is the expression of a recombinant protein carrying a polyhistidine tag at its N- or C-terminus.

-In addition to that anti-histidine antibodies are used to monitor the progress of purification and the fraction containing the recombinant protein by western blotting.
-Antibodies are also handy in order to ensure no proteolytic degradation of the recombinant protein is taking place.
+Anti-histidine antibodies can be used to monitor the progress of purification and the fraction containing the recombinant protein by western blotting, and to verify that no proteolytic degradation of the recombinant protein is taking place.

 DyLight® is a trademark of Thermo Fisher Scientific Inc. and its subsidiaries.